SAP-samples/teched2025-AI162/exercises/ex7/README.md

 1. To create the schema, go to the schema UI and create a new schmea with name "classification" and document type "Custom".<br>![](/exercises/ex7/images/ex7_1_1.png)

-3. Navigate to the details of the newly created schema by clicking on it and hten clicking on version 1.<br>
+3. Navigate to the details of the newly created schema by clicking on it and then clicking on version 1.<br>
 Within the schema version details, go to the "Entities" tab and create the following entity structure:<br>

 | Label               | Name         | Entity Type | Data type |